AuroraChain/paxboards/README.md

 If you already have custom patterns, just add the url record to your existing list.

+If you want to link the boards from anywhere on your website, simply use `{% url 'paxboards:boardlist' %}` in any template file to automatically generate the appropriate URL for your site installation.

 If you want to administer bboards from the Django web admin console, you'll also need to modify the Evennia package itself, editing `evennia_admin.py` in order to add the following to the list of administrative sections:

 ```